Do you need to file a tax return online before the Self Assessment deadline of 31 January?

 How to pay your tax

-When filing online, once you have completed your self-assessment return, HMRC will tell you how much tax you owe.
+When filing online, once you have completed your Self Assessment return, HMRC will tell you how much tax you owe.

 Each of the two payments on account is half your previous year’s tax bill.
 If you still owe tax after making your payments on account, you must make a balancing payment by midnight on 31 January the following year.

-If paying your tax bill by debit card, allow two working days for the transaction to clear.
+If you’re paying your tax bill by debit card, allow two working days for the transaction to clear.